sullivann7789/The-Great-Code-Quiz/README.md

 When working on this project, as the creator, I decided that I would like to create a simplified, unique, and eye-catching aesthetic that had a modern taste.
-This is because I believe it is important for the user, particularly in a test-setting, to find themselves in a appealing visual program that doesn't cause to much distraction beyond the task;
+This is because I believe it is important for the user, particularly in a test-setting, to find themselves in an appealing visual program that doesn't cause to0 much distraction beyond the task;
 While also initiating a sense of interest and positive mental association with the program through balanced visual stimulation.

 ## Web Application URL: